Molajo/Resource/README.md

 ### Class Handler

-The *Resource* Class Handler is defined as an SPL Autoloader.
+The *Resource* Class Handler is defined as an `SPL Autoloader`.
 PHP passes any requests to locate a class file to this method which attempts to locate the file and includes it, if found.

 ### XML Handler